 T H E S E R I E S

-Beginning in 2019, we are inviting Barrington area community members and guest experts for a series of monthly talks designed to spark critical inquiry, awareness & growth.
+Throughout 2019 & 2020, we are inviting Barrington area community members and guest experts for a series of monthly talks designed to spark critical inquiry, awareness & growth.
 Topics include: The Art of Listening, Cultivating Curiosity, Understanding Privilege, Confronting Prejudice and Practicing Courage.
-All welcome!
+Seating for each session is limited, but all welcome.

 T H E H O S T S

-This series is made possible thanks to generous founding support from Jessica Swoyer Green & Kim Duchossois, and presented through a unique partnership between Urban Consulate, a national network of parlors for civic exchange, and Barrington’s White House, the historic cultural center in the heart of downtown Barrington.
+This pilot series is co-hosted by Dr. Zina Jacque and Jessica Swoyer Green, and presented through a unique partnership between Urban Consulate, a national network of parlors for civic exchange, and Barrington’s White House, a historic cultural center in the heart of downtown Barrington.
+This series is made possible thanks to generous founding support from Jessica Swoyer Green, Kim Duchossois, Sue & Rich Padula, BMO Wealth Management and Barrington Area Community Foundation, and our amazing community partners & advisors.
+Read more below.

 T H E P L A C E